hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ### `bamCoverage`

 This command takes as **input a BAM file and generates a coverage track (bigWig or bedGraph) as output**.
-The coverage is calculated as the number of reads per bin, where bins are short consecutive counting windows that can be defined by the user.
-BigWig files have a much smaller data footprint compared to BAM files, especially as your bin size increases, and you can also apply various types of normalization. deepTools normalization options include scaling factor, Reads Per Kilobase per Million mapped reads (RPKM), and counts per million (CPM).
+The coverage is calculated as the number of reads per bin, where bins are short consecutive sections of the genome (bins) that can be defined by the user. bigWig files have a much smaller data footprint compared to BAM = files, especially as the bin size increases, and you can also apply various types of normalization, if you choose to.

+> #### When should I normalize the data in my bigWig files?
+> Normalizing is recommended if you want to compare different samples to each other, and those samples vary in terms of sequencing depth.
+We will not normalize the data we are working with because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).

 We will use the `bamCoverage` command to **create a bigWig file for `wt_sample2_chip`**.
 We will specify `binSize` of 20, as an additional parameter.
 There are a few other parameters that you could explore (but we will not use).